Sunday, May 18, 2025

 Understand that Jesus Christ died for all.

 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
-Romans 5:8 NIVPray for them.
+Romans 5:8 NIV

 Witness to them.